Jamaica Star

 Manchester

-Chocolate Fusion, a Valentines' Day Party, at Club Pure, Lemars Plaza, Christiana.
+Chocolate Fusion, a Valentine's Day Party, at Club Pure, Lemars Plaza, Christiana.
 Music by Stone Love, Superphonic, Pink Panther, Stunt and Mighty and DJ Nile.
 Free chocolate and roses for the first 50 ladies.
 Admission: regular $500, VIP $1,000, mixed drinks inclusive.

 Bad Boss DJ Sherlock presents his Birthday Bash, at Paris Ville Nightclub, Willow Gate Plaza, Mandeville.
-Featuring Charly Black and Terminal DG from Canada.
+Featuring Charly Black, and Terminal DG from Canada.
 Admission: $300.